 Wind Forecast Improvement Project 2

-The Wind Forecast Improvement Project in Complex Terrain, or WFIP2, field campaign official ended on March 31, 2017.
+The Wind Forecast Improvement Project in Complex Terrain, or WFIP2, field campaign officially ended on March 31, 2017.
 However, some instruments continued to collect data in the field after this date.
 In general, the data collected after March 31, 2017 have not been quality controlled (QC) and exist on the DAP as z0 data.
 These data should only be used after discussions with the instrument owners.
 If any of these data have undergone QC, they will exist as b0 data.

-The WFIP2, has maintained two overarching scientific goals:
+The WFIP2 has maintained two overarching scientific goals:

 - To improve the physical understanding of atmospheric processes that directly affect wind energy forecasts in areas of complex terrain.